-There are a number of factors contributing to these pay gaps:
+There are several factors contributing to these pay gaps:

-These quartiles show the highest paid quartile is predominantly male which is driven by our high proportion of male PAYE contractors There are more women in the upper middle, lower middle and lower paying roles.
+These quartiles show the highest paid quartile is predominantly male which is driven by our high proportion of male PAYE contractors.
+There are more women in the lower middle and lower paying roles.

-Equal pay deals with paying men and women equally for doing the same or a similar job.
-Gender pay gap reporting is broader and shows the difference in average pay between all men and women in the company at all levels and does not take into account the nature of people’s jobs or seniority.
+Equal pay deals with paying all employees equally for doing the same or a similar job.
+Gender pay gap reporting is broader and shows the difference, if any, in average pay between all men and women in the company at all levels and does not take into account the nature of people’s jobs or seniority.

-We have reviewed our equal pay data and we are confident that, as an employer, we do not have an equal pay issue and our men and women are paid equally for the same jobs.
-We are committed to treating women and men fairly and ensuring they are rewarded in the same way for doing the same job.
+We have reviewed our equal pay data and we are confident that, as an employer, we do not have an equal pay issue and our employees, regardless of gender, are paid equally for the same jobs.
+We are committed to treating our employees of all genders fairly and ensuring they are rewarded in the same way for doing the same job.

 Variable pay (commission, bonus etc) may vary for individuals because it changes based on the performance of individual employees rather than being something, we as a company, can entirely control.
-However, the bonus and commission structures and criteria we have in place are fair and applied equally to men and women.
+However, the bonus and commission structures and criteria we have in place are fair and applied equally to all employees.

 We have a compensation framework in place across our business.
-Each role has a defined salary range, and all our men and women are on the relevant pay point for their level of experience and job role.
+Each role has a defined salary range, and all our employees across all genders, are on the relevant pay point for their level of experience and job role.

 We consider this to be an important issue and we are putting a range of initiatives in place to address it.
 Some of these plans include:

 Hiring – We continue to support our leaders and hiring managers to evolve and diversify the hiring profile of talent we bring into our business.
 We continually review our core hiring processes and the questions we ask at interview to help drive a culture of open-minded behaviour throughout the recruitment process.
-We have created a competency-based interview guide for hiring managers and are introducing diverse interview panels to help drive consistency and help mitigate unconscious bias throughout the selection process.
+We have competency-based interview guide for hiring managers and have diverse interview panels to help drive consistency and mitigate unconscious bias in the selection process.
 We ensure our job specifications contain gender neutral language and we encourage diverse talent to apply to our vacancies.

-Inclusion & Diversity (I&D) – We have had an Inclusion and Diversity Committee in place for the last five years which is a group of men and women across our business from a variety of different backgrounds, levels and roles who are committed to driving a clear I&D agenda.
+Diversity, Equity and Inclusion (DE&I) – We have had a Diversity, Equity and Inclusion Committee in place for the last six years which is a group of employees from across our business from a variety of different backgrounds, levels and roles who are committed to driving a clear DE&I agenda.
 The aim is to create awareness, challenge behaviours and bias, as well as support the business on evolving gender diversity.

 We refreshed our corporate values in 2020 to include Champion Inclusion in recognition of the importance we place on fostering inclusion and wanting to embed this into our corporate culture.
 I&D competencies are also a key part of our competency framework which is used for hiring and development purposes.

-In addition to this, the Executive Inclusion Council was established in 2020 to further support and drive I&D initiatives and an Inclusion and Diversity Programme Manager is being hired for EMEA to join the global I&D team in Q3 2021.
+In addition to this, the Executive Inclusion Council was established in 2020 to further support and drive I&D initiatives and an DE&I Programme Manager for EMEA joined the business in Jan 2022 to focus on driving initiatives in region.

-There are a number of projects underway globally as part of our new I&D structure.
+There are a number of projects underway globally as part of our new DE&I structure.
 The goal is to review our current processes and to look at how we can improve transparency in hiring and promotion and mitigate bias.
-The Inclusion and Diversity Programme Manager mentioned above will work alongside the global team ensuring that local needs are represented.
+The DE&I Programme Manager mentioned above will work alongside the global team ensuring that local needs are represented.

-We have appointed an I&D advisor to our Talent Development team to ensure that all of our development programs incorporate an I&D perspective at both a leadership and individual contributor level.
-We now offer workshops on a variety of different topics such as Exploring Identity & Inequality, Allyship and Advocacy and Unconscious Bias.
-Our online learning platform Degreed which facilitates self-paced learning includes pathways on Inclusion and Diversity in the workplace.
+We have a DE&I Manager in our Talent Development team to ensure that all our development programs incorporate a DE&I perspective at both a leadership and individual contributor level.
+We now offer workshops on a variety of different topics such as Exploring Identity & Inequality, Allyship and Advocacy and Uncovering Authenticity.
+We also have our online learning platform, Degreed, which facilitates self-paced learning and includes pathways on Diversity, Equity and Inclusion in the workplace.